DavidRR-F/Obsidian/Security/Objective 1.2 Security Fundamentals.md

 - `Authentication`: the process of verifying the identity of a user or system
 - `Authorization`: defines what actions or resources a user can access
-- `Accounting`: the act of tracking user activities and resource useage, typically for audit or billing purposes
+- `Accounting`: the act of tracking user activities and resource usage, typically for audit or billing purposes

 ### Security Controls